team-alembic/ash_authentication/documentation/tutorials/getting-started-with-authentication.md

 a two-arity anonymous function, or a module which implements the `AshAuthentication.Secret` behaviour.

-At it's simplest you should so something like this:
+At its simplest you should so something like this:

 ```elixir
 # in lib/my_app/accounts/user.ex